WHO WE ARE

 - Media – Guidance on how to deal with media crises, how to deal with reporters and media outlets and writing a media policy.

-- Standards, awards and recognition – Opportunities all year round for local councils to take up the chance to celebrate and be recognised for achievements through the Local Council Award Scheme and the Star Council Awards.
+- Standards, awards and recognition – Year-round opportunities for local councils to take up the chance to celebrate and be recognised for achievements through the Local Council Award Scheme and the Star Council Awards.

 HOW TO JOIN

-Becoming a member of NALC is an easy and simple process, just contact your county association.
-Membership of your county association will give you automatic membership to NALC as well.
+Becoming a member of NALC is an easy process.
+Contact your county association.
+Membership of your county association will also give you automatic membership to NALC.

 NB: You cannot be a member of NALC without being a member of your county association.